Grim white string hangs a wheel Rawdon;

 I roll away in my basket on three wheels downhill laughing.

 – 1980 Denver

-Note: While at Denver University from 1978 to 1981, one of my favorite classes was a Creative Writing—Poetry class conducted by Rawdin Tomlinson, a little known, though published poet.
+Note: While at Denver University from 1978 to 1981, one of my favorite classes was a Creative Writing—Poetry class conducted by Rawdon Tomlinson, at the time, a little known, though published poet.
 This odd little piece was the result of an assignment to write a list-type poem about an actual experience in a public place. – clj